 On Monday, we will be joining the Harvest Service virtually led by Charles.
 Any donations of tinned or dried foods, toothpaste, toothbrushes, shower gels etc., to be brought in on Monday 5th October, will be greatly appreciated, and will all go towards supporting the efforts of the Upper Room and Fulham Food Bank.

 “Yo Ho Yo Ho!
 A pirate’s life for me…”

 This week we have also had our first PE lessons and Music lessons.
 The children were fantastic and all of their teachers said how well they behaved and joined in with all of the lessons.
-Thank you to all of the parents for remembering to put the children in their PE kits on Mondays and Tuesdays.
+Thank you to all of the parents for remembering to put the children in their PE kits on Mondays and Fridays.

 Phonics and Reading Meeting